-Cancer screening may be beneficial for some by finding true and treatable cancer at an early stage — however, recent studies show that it may also be harmful due to over-diagnosis and over-treatment.
+Cancer screening may find treatable cancer at an early stage .
+However, studies show that it may also cause over-diagnosis and over-treatment.

 Over-diagnosis is the detection of pseudo disease—screening-detected abnormalities that meet the pathologic definition of cancer but will never progress to cause symptoms or death.
 On autopsy, many people are found to have been living with these pseudo cancers — having died from something else entirely.

 The consequence of over-diagnosis is over-treatment — conventional surgery, chemotherapy, or radiation.
 This type of treatment provides the patient no benefits at all, but only adverse health consequences.

 This study shows that cancer screening programs designed to reduce the rate of late-stage disease and decrease cancer mortality have not performed as well as expected.
 These screening also appear to have produced significant increases in early-stage disease, without a proportional decline in later-stage disease — which indicates over-diagnosis.

 This study published in the New England Journal of Medicine in 2012 evaluated breast cancer screening using Surveillance, Epidemiology, and End Results data to examine trends from 1976 through 2008 in the incidence of early-stage breast cancer (ductal carcinoma in situ and localized disease) and late-stage breast cancer (regional and distant disease) among women 40 years of age or older.

 In order to reduce mortality, a screening must detect life-threatening disease at an earlier, more curable stage.
 An effective cancer screening program must increase the incidence of cancer detected at an early stage as well as decrease the incidence of a late stage cancer presentation.